underscoreio/essential-scala/src/pages/index.md

 Except for a few exercises we don't rely on any external libraries.
 You should be able to complete all the problems inside with only a text editor and Scala's REPL, or an IDE such as the [Scala IDE for Eclipse](http://scala-ide.org/) or [IntelliJ IDEA](http://www.jetbrains.com/idea/).

-Core Scala was created by [Noel Welsh](http://noelwelsh.com) and [Dave Gurnell](http://davegurnell.com/) of [Underscore](http://underscoreconsulting.com).
+Essential Scala was created by [Noel Welsh](http://noelwelsh.com) and [Dave Gurnell](http://davegurnell.com/) of [Underscore](http://underscoreconsulting.com).
 It was built using [Jekyll docs](https://github.com/untyped/jekyll-docs), plain text, and a deep and profound love of functional programming.